microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/chat-post-tabs.md

 In the request body include a JSON representation of a [teamsTab](../resources/teamstab.md).

 > [!NOTE]
-> While pinning static tab, the displayName and configuration would be taken from the app manifest.
-HTTP error code 400 Bad Request would be returned if these properties are specified in the request body.
+> When you pin a static tab, Teams takes the **displayName** and **configuration** from the app manifest.
+If these properties are specified in the request body, this API returns a `400 Bad Request` response code in the response body.

 ## Response